jLouzado/patchcording.com/content/blog/2019-02-25-pricing-creative-work/index.md

 > Note: Since this is something that doesn't immediately impact users, you will need to get better at talking about these things and "selling them".

-- For something like photography maybe that means custom colour-grading for particular clients so they get faster turn-around times.
-Maybe better customer support, whatever your thing is.
+- For something like photography maybe design their `Save The Date` for free if it's a couple shoot.
+Maybe do an extra session with them, whatever your thing is.
 Get creative. :)

 ## Should you Ease off the brakes or press on the Gas-pedal?